They’re cute, they’re furry and sometimes they like to bring you dead birds or rodents. That’s right, we’re talking cats here.

 Even if your own cat isn’t a finely honed terminator, with millions of cats on the loose all over the United States, even ten animals per cat adds up quickly.
-The national death toll probably includes over a billion small animals and several hundred million birds.

 This problem is exacerbated by the fact that people take pretty good care of their cats.
-This means that predators, disease, and competition for food don’t keep the cat population in check.
+This means that predators, disease and competition for food don’t keep the cat population in check.
 Cats are born hunters — they’ll hunt for pleasure even if they’re not hungry.

 So what can you do to stop the carnage?
 Do what you can to keep your cats indoors, no matter how wistfully they stare out the window.
 Also, do your share to keep the feline population under control by making sure to spay and neuter your pets.